-We also show power calculations allowing for lower levels of HIV-1 incidence or higher levels of dropout.
-In particular, we show power calculations assuming 4% annual HIV-1 incidence in the control group, which would account for lower than expected incidence rates due to increased PrEP usage.
-Similarly, power calculations based on 15% annual dropout incidence are also considered.
+We also show power calculations allowing for lower levels of HIV-1 incidence.
+In particular, we show power calculations assuming 3.3% annual HIV-1 incidence in the control group, which would account for lower than expected incidence rates due to increased PrEP usage.